mathisbukowski/Arcade/doc/arcade/Core.md

 ### renderScores<a name="renderScores"></a>
-!!! function "void renderScores(int x, int y)"
+!!! function "void renderScores(float x, float y)"

     Render the scores